btolfa/click-jquery/click-jquery/README.txt

 Click-jQuery
 ============

+Click-jQuery depends on Click 2.3.0-M1 or greater.
+At the time of this writing Click 2.3.0-M1 has not been released yet, so you need to either:

+- build Click from trunk
+- use a nightly build from http://hudson.zones.apache.org/hudson/view/Click/job/Click/ws/

 Building with ANT
 -----------------
-1. build Click from trunk, and copy manually click.jar and click-extras.jar to /click-jquery/lib
+1. build Click from trunk (or grab a nightly copy), and copy manually click.X.X.X.jar, click-extras.X.X.X.jar and click-mock.X.X.X.jar to /click-jquery/lib
+   (X.X.X must be 2.3.0-M1 or greater)

 2. run
  > ant get-deps
    -> to get all the required dependencies